-To be effective, a purchase agreement needs to contain several elements.
-These are:
+To be effective, a purchase agreement needs to contain the following elements:

-The contract will contain space for recording the property’s full address, type (condominium, triplex, single-family, etc.), and legal description.
-The legal description of the home can be found in the deed and should be copied over word-for-word.
+The contract will contain space for recording the property’s full address, property type (condominium, triplex, single-family, etc.), and legal description.
+The legal description of the home can be found in the deed and should be copied over word for word.

 Purchase Price + Financing

 Arguably the most important section of the contract, the purchase price is the full amount the buyer is willing to pay for the property.
-Also included in the section (or sometimes in its own section altogether) is how the buyer will finance the purchase; covers whether the buyer will be paying in cash, receiving financing from the seller, or with a new mortgage (bridge loan, VA loan, fixed-rate, variable, and so on).
+Also included in this section (or sometimes in its own section altogether) is how the buyer will finance the purchase; covers whether the buyer will be paying in cash, receiving financing from the seller, or with a new mortgage (bridge loan, VA loan, fixed-rate, variable, etc.).

 A contingency is a clause that states a certain condition must be met prior to a buyer going through with the purchase.
-Depending on the desirability of the property and the state of the market, buyers will vary the number of included contingencies.
+Depending on the desirability of the property and the state of the market, the number of contingencies will vary greatly.
 Other than the offered price, contingencies are one of the most commonly negotiated terms of a purchase agreement.

 Earnest Money Deposit

 The earnest money deposit is paid by the buyer to the seller upon the signing of the purchase agreement.
 It shows the seller that the buyer is wholly invested in purchasing the home, and gives the seller the confidence to proceed with the deal.
-If the buyer backs out for a reason not covered by the contract, the seller gets to keep the deposit in exchange.
+If the buyer backs out for a reason not covered by the contract, the seller gets to keep the deposit.
 The deposit is often held by a third party (such as a real estate brokerage or title company) in a trust account.

 Closing Date + Costs